-By partnering with a Raymond James, a publicly traded company with more than 50 years of putting clients first.
-All of our clients accounts are held with Raymond James.
+By partnering with Fidelity, a publicly traded company with more than 50 years of putting clients first.
+All of our clients accounts are held with Fidelity.
 So that means they hold your money and investments, produce your account statements, and tax forms every year.
-Raymond James also provides us access to some of the brightest investment analysts, a dedicated cyber security and technology support team, and all the important oversight and compliance we need in an incredibly regulated industry.
+Fidelity also provides us access to some of the brightest investment analysts, a dedicated cyber security and technology support team, and all the important oversight and compliance we need in an incredibly regulated industry.
 All while maintaining the personal, one client at a time approach, best offered through an independent firm.

 A fiduciary places client interests first and is held to the highest standard of care.
 Sounds basic but not all financial professionals work as a fiduciary.
 We do.

 We believe in a simple, but sophisticated and disciplined approach to managing our clients’ investments.
 It is important to us that our clients should understand their investments, and the process we use to select and manage your portfolio should be consistent.
 In order to do this, we've created an evidence-based approach to the steps in our investment management process; including – goals-based risk assessment, strategic asset allocation, manager selection and rebalancing.
 Most importantly, we do not try to time the market.

 After working for firms for many years where the fees are buried deep in your 30-page statement, we’re proud to say your fees are deducted quarterly from your investment account and can always be found on the last page of your quarterly report labeled “fees”.
 Your quarterly report can be located within your Private Client Portal